-Otero Junior College Child Development Services provides comprehensive services, including full-day early childhood education, for children and their families through home based and center based services located throughout southern Colorado.
+Otero College Child Development Services provides comprehensive services, including full-day early childhood education, for children and their families through home based and center based services located throughout southern Colorado.

-It is the mission of Otero Junior College Child Development Services to provide high quality, comprehensive early childhood education programs for children from birth to compulsory school age; to provide parent education programs that strengthen the family, develop basic literacy, encourage job training and personal development; and to develop community partnerships and coordination of community-based services.
+It is the mission of Otero College Child Development Services to provide high quality, comprehensive early childhood education programs for children from birth to compulsory school age; to provide parent education programs that strengthen the family, develop basic literacy, encourage job training and personal development; and to develop community partnerships and coordination of community-based services.

 To provide every child and family with equal learning opportunities to become prepared for public school.